 'During the test I would like you to follow the road ahead at all times, unless signs or markings indicate otherwise, or I ask you to make a turn, which I will do in good time.
 When you are ready, move off.'

-The duration of the test will be up to 40 minutes and will cover a variety of roads and traffic situation.
-You will have to deal with roundabouts, crossroads, pedestrian crossings and where possible dual carriageways, rural and residential roads.
-Test centre's do have specific routes that they follow, but these routes are designed to include the widest range of driving possible in that area, and to give a consistent standard of testing across the whole country.
+The duration of the test will be up to 40 minutes and will cover a variety of roads and traffic situations.
+You will have to deal with roundabouts, crossroads, pedestrian crossings, and where possible dual carriageways, and rural and residential roads.
+Test centre's do have specific routes that they follow, but these routes are designed to include the widest range of driving possible in that area and to give a consistent standard of testing across the whole country.

 You will have to perform one of the following driving manoeuvres and show that you can control the car safely and correctly: bay park, parallel park, turn in the road, reversing round a corner.
 You may also have to perform an emergency stop.

-If the examiner gives you an instruction which you are unsure about, ask them to repeat it.
+If the examiner gives you an instruction that you are unsure about, ask them to repeat it.

 The practical test now includes a section called independent driving.
 Its aim is to assess a candidates ability to make their own decisions whilst driving.
 For a detailed description see our independent driving page.